mburghard/Python-Django-Coding-Challenge/README.md

 This Django project provides a RESTful API for interacting with data about planets from the Star Wars universe.
 It fetches data from a GraphQL API, stores it in a database, and allows CRUD operations via REST endpoints.
 Additionally, I provided a search feature to search and filter the planets.

+## Installation

+After cloning the repository, install the required packages using the requirements.txt file:

+pip install -r requirements.txt

+Then apply migrations:

+python manage.py makemigrations
+python manage.py migrate

+Then fetch the initial planet data from the GraphQL API:

+python manage.py fetchPlanets

+And finally run the server:

+python manage.py runserver

 ## Usage

 You can interact with the API through the following endpoints: